brianrainey/.dotfiles/README.md

 Fancy file management from within vim is more trouble than it's worth.
 Find what's needed on the command line, then open it with `gvim ** <TAB>`.

+## Drivers
+Disable WIFI on MacBook in favor of USB dongle.
+Add a .conf file at /etc/modprobe.d and blacklist `wl`.